equeumco/bot-freqtrade-equeum/README.md

-# Running bot with Docker:
+# Running bot with Docker

 1. Make sure you have Docker installed and running (https://www.docker.com/)
 2. Open Shell/terminal/cmd and `cd` to repo folder